liz3/ledit/README.md

 That means a config like
 ```json
 {
   "x": "d",
   "d": "x"
 }
 ```
-Switches key x to trigger delete and d to trigger x.
+Switches key x to trigger delete and d to trigger x in normal mode.

 ## Info
-Here are some infos.
 ### Standard input & output
 Ledit can work with stdin/out by passing `-` as file name, **NOTE**: saving will print once then exit!
-### Keybinds for default mode
+### Keybinds for default emacs-like mode
 C stands for CTRL, M for alt/meta.
 ```
 ESC: